ExtonHoward/ELK/README.md

 ```
 place the Deployment-playbook.yml in the /etc/ansible/roles directory

 edit the /etc/ansible/hosts file with the correct webserver VM's local IP addresses.
 To do this, you will have to uncomment the Webserver lines (located on line 20) and you will have to add the elk group with the elk local IP address.
-After you are done with that, open the /etc/ansible/ansible.cfg file and edit the `remote_user` (on line 107) to switch the username to the same username you setup when you created your VM's
+After you are done with that, open the /etc/ansible/ansible.cfg file and edit the `remote_user` (on line 107) to switch the username to the same username you setup when you created your VM's.

 Run the following command to setup your ssh keys & then manually load them into each of your web-VM's & the ELk-VM
 ```
 ssh-keygen
 cat ~/.ssh/id_rsa.pub
 ```
-After that has been done, run the following command to deploy the DVWA container, the Metricbeat, and the Filebeat on the Web-VM's & the ELK container onto the ELK-VM
+After that has been done, run the following command in the docker container to deploy the DVWA container, the Metricbeat, and the Filebeat on the Web-VM's & the ELK container onto the ELK-VM
 ```
 ansible-playbook /etc/ansible/roles/Deployment-playbook.yml
 ```